 What if we turn the offer down?

-The item is sent back to Ashington free of charge, by tracked and insured post.
+The item is sent back to Ashington free of charge, by tracked and signed-for post.
 There is no valuation fee and no return charge.
 A written offer can be declined for any reason.

 How and when is the charity paid?